quartzmo/mocha_rails/Readme.md

 ## Description

-MochaRails is a mountable Rails engine that serves a browser-based Mocha test suite, along with your production JavaScript files, via the Asset Pipeline.
+MochaRails is a mountable Rails engine that serves a browser-based Mocha test suite, along with your development JavaScript files, via the Asset Pipeline.

 It loads [Chai](http://chaijs.com) for assertions, although since Mocha is decoupled from the assertion library, you can use another assertion library if you choose (or even write your own.)